Antot-12/Spekulus/documentation.md

-# Spekulus Vision Project: Comprehensive Technical Documentation
+# Spekulus Project: Comprehensive Technical Documentation

 ## 1. Project Overview

-Spekulus Vision is a dynamic, multi-language marketing and informational website for a conceptual smart mirror product.
+Spekulus is a dynamic, multi-language marketing and informational website for a conceptual smart mirror product.
 The site is designed to be fully manageable through a custom admin panel, allowing content editors to update most public-facing content without requiring code changes.

 This document serves as a complete technical guide for developers.